 An important constraint affecting the Alternative Access Plans evaluation is the overall project scheduling requirements.
-This constraint resulted from the objective of meeting the power on-line date of 1993(1).
-The requirement of having the Susitna power on-line in 1993 resulted from extensive studies on energy demand forecasts, and alternative sources and developments to meet the demand.
-The delay of the on-line date by one year would have the following negative impacts: a cost penalty in the order of \$50 million in long-term present worth costs; another source of fossil fuel generation would have to be constructed to meet the demand or the loss of load probability must be violated; and exploitation of land and other resources.
-The estimated cost penalty is based on the incremental cost of thermal energy replacing Susitna power for one year.
-The cost is developed from load forecasts, incremental interest rates, and various fuel escalation rates.
+This constraint resulted from the objective of meeting the power on-line date of 1993().
+The requirement of having the Susitna power on line in 1993 resulted from extensive studies on energy demand forecasts, and alternative sources and developments to meet the demand.
+The delay of the on-line date by one year would have the following negative impacts; a cost penalty in the order of \$50 million in long-term present worth costs, another source of fossil fuel generation would have to be constructed to meet the demand, combined with a year later an early retirement of some fossil fuel generating sources into the reserve category, and exploitation of land and clar resources required for the construction of the additional fossil fuel generating sources.

-This constraint was given prime consideration during the initial evaluation of the plans due to the fact that any alternative other than the Denali Highway route requires approximately three years to construct while the Denali route can meet the construction access requirements in one year.
+This constraint was given prime consideration during the initial evaluation of the plans due to the fact that any alternative other than the Denali Highway route requires approximately three years to construct while the Denali Route can meet the construction access requirements in one year().
 Reviewing the construction schedule for the dam, the powerhouse, and the overall power development necessitating continual access is required by mid-1986 to meet the on-line date of 1993.
 A detailed discussion of this aspect is presented in Appendix B.